Jack-0/unsig_tools/README.md

 # unsig_tools
+A collection python scripts for interacting with unsigned algorithms

 ## scraper.py
-A pyhton script that scrapes 'https://www.unsigs.com/details/UNSIG_ID' and saves the data to a file called 'unsig.json'
+A python script that scrapes 'https://www.unsigs.com/details/UNSIG_ID' and saves the data to a file called 'unsig.json'

 ## parser.py
-A pyhton script to parse data from 'unsig.json'
+A python script to parse data from 'unsig.json'

 ## unsig.json
 unsinged algorithms data in json format